aws/aws-cdk/packages/aws-cdk-docs/src/getting-started.rst

     npm install -g aws-cdk

-After you've installed the toolkit, run the following command to see the currently installed version of the toolkit.
+After you've installed the toolkit, you can run the following command to see the currently installed version of the toolkit.

 .. code-block:: sh

     cdk --version

-You should see |version|.
+You should see |cdk-version|.

 .. _creating_project